 One of the key methods to improve and optimize your monetization strategies is through measurement.
 It is therefore obvious that not measuring your ad monetization is costing you lots of potential income.

 There are plenty of tools to choose from to help you discover what (and if) you’ve been doing wrong in your ad monetization.
-A good measurement tool will provide you with granular, accurate and unbiased information about your users’ behaviour in the app.
+A good measurement tool will provide you with granular, accurate and unbiased information about your users’ engagement with the app.

 3. You’re not showing ads to paying users